Garden Bed Compost Amendment Calculator

 Can I use compost as mulch?

 Yes.
-A 1–2 inch layer of compost on the surface suppresses weeds, retains moisture, and feeds soil biology as it decomposes.
-It's less effective than tilled-in compost in the first season but builds better long-term soil structure.
+A 1–2 inch layer spread on the surface suppresses weeds, holds moisture, and feeds soil biology as it breaks down.
+It won't do as much in year one as tilling compost in would, but it builds better soil structure over the long run.

 What soil type benefits most from compost?

-Sandy soils benefit most from compost because they lack organic matter, water retention, and cation exchange capacity.
-But clay soils also respond well — compost aggregates clay particles and improves drainage.
-Loam soils benefit from compost as a nutrient source and to replace oxidized organic matter.
+Sandy soils get the most out of it, since they're short on organic matter, water retention, and cation exchange capacity to begin with.
+Clay soils respond well too — compost pulls clay particles together and opens up drainage.
+Loam soils use compost mainly as a nutrient source, replacing organic matter that's oxidized away.